-- a) On commencement of a journey bring the machinery of the meter into action and keep the meter in action until the termination of the hiring; - b) Cause the meter to be properly illuminated throughout any part of the hiring which is during the hours of darkness and at any other time at the request of the hirer; - c) Not conceal from public view the proprietor's fare table.
+- On commencement of a journey (when the passenger is in the vehicle) bring the machinery of the meter into action and keep the meter in action until the termination of the hiring; - b) Cause the meter to be properly illuminated throughout any part of the hiring which is during the hours of darkness and at any other time at the request of the hirer; - c) Not conceal from public view the proprietor's fare table. - d) Not operate the meter until the passenger is seated inside the vehicle.